 As a result many parents do not receive the good quality bereavement support they so desperately need after pregnancy or baby loss.

 Our commitment is to come together to drive change and push for tangible improvements for those who have experienced death of pregnancy or baby loss.
-While there have been improvements in bereavement care for parents directly following the death of their baby, this now needs to extend to better support for their mental health in the months and years following this most tragic and traumatic of experiences.
+While there have been improvements in bereavement care for parents directly following the death of their baby, we still need better support for mental health in the months and years following this most tragic and traumatic of experiences.